SonghuaHu-UMD/MultiSTGraph/README.md

 If you want to extract dataset in other areas from the raw dataset.
 Run the following codes at  `./data_prepare`.

 ## Model Training
-The script run_model.py is used for training and evaluating the main model:
+The code for Multi-ATGCN is located at `./libcity/model/` The script run_model.py is used for training and evaluating the main model:
 ```bash
 # DC